Research & Learning

 How do social capacities improve nutrition outcomes?

 The Share Trust has compiled an evidence review on the role social capacities play in driving demand to stimulate positive nutrition outcomes, particularly when they are promoted through Self Help Groups (SHGs).
-By increasing social capacities such as social capital, aspiration, agency and women’s empowerment and by empowering members financially by increasing household income and assets, Self Help Groups are well placed to address food security and nutrition outcomes, such as dietary diversity, stunting and infant and young child feeding practices.
+By increasing social capacities such as social capital, aspiration, agency and women’s empowerment and by empowering members financially by increasing household income and assets, Self Help Groups are well placed to address food security and nutrition outcomes, such as dietary diversity, stunting, and infant/young child feeding practices.